-Resilient Landscape and Livelihood Project (RLLP) would build upon the implementation structure and the built capacity.
-Both at national and regional level environmental and social safeguard specialists are recruited; the institutions and their staff at all levels of the government existing implementation structure, i.e. federal, regional, zone, woreda (district) and kebele (sub-district) level are generally capacitated and ready to implement in the project; Grievance redress mechanism (GRM) is in place at all levels of the project implementation and would be expanded and enhanced under the new operation.

-Resilient Landscape and Livelihood Project will be implemented the period 2018/19-2023/24.
-It will build on the results of the SLMP-I & SLMP-II and introduces measures to address climate change/variability related risks and to maximize Green House Gas (GHG) emission reductions, and improve the livelihoods of the vulnerable small holder farmers so as to meet the Growth and Transformation Plan (GTP) and the Climate Resilient Green Economy (CRGE) goals while reducing land degradation and improving land productivity of small holder farmers.
-The project will be implemented in 135 existing SLMP2 Woredas and 57 new Woredas and watersheds through the existing government structures and community institutions in six regions namely Oromia, Amhara, Tigray, Southern Nations, Nationalities and Peoples, Gambela and Benishangul Gumuz.
+Resilient Landscapes and Livelihoods Project (RLLP) would build upon the implementation structure and the built capacity that existed during the last two phases of SLMP.
+Both at national and regional level environmental and social safeguard specialists are recruited; the institutions and their staff at all levels of the government existing implementation structure, i.e. federal, regional, zone, woreda (district) and kebele (sub-district) level are generally capacitated and ready to implement in the project environmental and social safeguard activities; Grievance Redress Mechanism (GRM) is in place at all levels of the project implementation and would be expanded and enhanced under the new operation.
+The project, i.e. RLLP is a five year program and will be implemented during the period 2019-2024.
+It builds on the results of the SLMP-I & SLMP-II and introduces measures to address climate change/variability related risks and maximize Green House Gas (GHG) emission reductions and improve the livelihoods of the vulnerable small holder farmers so as to meet the Growth and Transformation Plan (GTP) and the Climate Resilient Green Economy (CRGE) goals of the country.
+This is achieved by reducing land degradation and improving land productivity of small holder farmers.
+The project will be implemented in 135 existing SLMP-II Woredas, 18 Global Affair Canada (GAC1) supported existing woredas and 57 newly added woredas and watersheds through the existing government structures and community institutions in the six regional states mentioned above.
+GAC will be implemented in Oromia, Tigray and Amhara regions.
 The environmental and socioeconomic milieu of the intervention areas are characterized by high production potential but with significant limitations due to severe land and forest degradation, high agro-ecological variability and diverse farming systems, sedimentation to rivers, high population density and land fragmentation.
-This ESMF document is prepared to enhance the positive impacts; avoid, and mitigate the negative environmental and social impacts that may arise from the implementation of sub-projects to be financed under some of the project components in the RLLP.

-This ESMF is prepared by collecting primary and secondary data as well as compiling information through extensive review of relevant project documents, proclamations and guidelines at the Federal and Regional levels; environmental policies, laws, regulations; undertaking consultative discussions with project team members of the Project Coordination Unit (PCU) and other flagship programs and/or projects in the Ministry of Agriculture and Livestock Resource (MoALR); consultations with legal experts at the Ministry of Environment, Forest and Climate Change (MoEFCC) and environmental and social regulatory experts at representative regional Bureaus.
+This ESMF document is prepared to enhance the positive impacts; avoid, and mitigate the negative environmental and social impacts that may arise from the implementation of subprojects to be financed under some of the project components in the RLLP.
+It (the ESMF) is prepared by collecting primary and secondary data as well as compiling information through extensive review of relevant project documents including proclamations and guidelines at the Federal and Regional levels, environmental policies, laws, regulations; undertaking consultative discussions with project team members of the Project Coordination Unit (PCU) and other flagship programs and/or projects in the Ministry of Agriculture (MoA); consultations with legal experts at the Commission of Environment, Forest and Climate Change (CoEFCC.) and environmental and social regulatory experts at representative regional Bureaus.
 In addition, consultations with Woreda focal persons and local communities were held during a field visit to selected existing and newly added RLLP targeted Woredas and watersheds.
-The World Bank safeguards policies that Resilient Landscape and Livelihood Project (RLLP) triggers were also reviewed when preparing this ESMF.
-AGP, PASIDP, DRDIP and PCDP ESMF documents were also reviewed.
+The World Bank safeguards policies that Resilient Landscapes and Livelihoods Project (RLLP) triggers were also reviewed when preparing this ESMF.
+AGP, PASIDP, DRDIP, LFSDP, PSNP, CoEFCC (REDD+) and PCDP Environmental and Social Management Framework documents were also reviewed.